Revenue Maximization for Buyers with Costly Participation: Missing Proof for Characterization and Computation

-The first inequality holds since decreasing the item value and increasing the outside option value weakly decreases the expected revenue of the mechanism.
+The first inequality holds since decreasing the value and increasing the participation cost weakly decreases the expected revenue of the mechanism.
 The second and the fifth inequalities hold by applying \cref{thm:discrete prob} and the observation that with probability at least $1-\frac{\epsilon}{8}$, we have that $|\jointF'(t) - \jointF\primed(t)| \leq \frac{\epsilon^3}{288}$ for all $t$ in the support of distribution $\jointF'$. \end{proof}